-Figure 4.3: Typical lettershape using IKARUS, with Spiro comparison.
+Figure 4.3.
+Typical letter-shape using Ikarus.

-The spline is not extensible, as adding additional points perturbs the chordlength parameterization.
+The spline is not extensional, as adding points perturbs the chord length parametrization.
 Further, roundness is fairly decent, as the biarc becomes a circular arc when the endpoint tangents are symmetrical.
-Continuity is only $G^1$ , but the biarc segments keep the spline from exhibiting extreme variations in curvature as is typical of purely polynomial-based splines.
+Continuity is only $G^1$ , but the biarc segments keep the spline from exhibiting extreme variations in curvature typical of purely polynomial-based splines.
 The spline is reported to work well when the control points are dense.
-Karow recommends one control point for every 30 degrees of arc [38].
-A typical example is shown in Figure 4.3 (reproduced from [38]).
-For comparison, a Spiro spline for the same letter is also shown.
-As can be seen, approximately half as many control points are needed, and the smoothness and quality of the result is quite favorable.
+Karow [43] recommends one control point for every 30 degrees of arc.
+A typical example is shown in Figure 4.3 (reproduced from [43]).
+See also Figure 10.8 for a comparison with the splines of this thesis.

-Figure 4.4: Euler's spiral
+Figure 4.4.
+Euler's spiral

-4.7 Euler's spiral
+4.6 Euler's spiral

 One particularly well-studied two-parameter spline is Euler's spiral, also known as the spiral of Cornu or the clothoid.
-More precisely, it is the spline formed by joining piecewise Euler's spiral segments with curvature (G2) continuity at the knots.
+More precisely, it is the spline formed by joining piecewise Euler's spiral segments with curvature $(G^2)$ continuity at the knots.

-Euler's spiral, plotted in Figure 4.4 over the range [-5, 5], is most easily characterized by its intrinsic definition: curvature is linear with arclength.
+Euler's spiral, plotted in Figure 4.4 over the range [-5, 5], is most easily characterized by its intrinsic definition: curvature is linear in arc length.

-$$\kappa(s) = \frac{s}{2} \tag{4.5}$$
+$$\kappa(s) = \frac{s}{2} \,. \tag{4.5}$$